 My advice was simple.
-Demonstrate, through the way you approach the situation, just how severe this is and just how much you love her.
-Do not let her doubt that you are doing this for her benefit.
+Demonstrate, through the way you approach the situation, just how serious this is and just how much you love her.
+Do not let her doubt that you are intervening for her benefit.
 Show her that you would go a million miles to ensure that she stays out of trouble.

 Quickly, we concocted a plan.